Coiling doors: Installation and maintenance by MINER

 Reliable coiling doors, also known as rolling doors, are an important feature of your facility.
 Whether the asset in question is a garage door, a commercial door, an insulated door or any other sub-type, good performance is essential to keep the business moving at full speed.

-A few considerations go into getting an acceptable level of performance from your overhead coiling doors.
+A few considerations go into getting an acceptable level of performance from your heavy duty overhead coiling doors.
 First, you have to make sure the equipment selected is suitable for your facility and its intended use.
 Then it must be installed correctly by trained personnel.
 Once the asset is in place, it needs frequent inspections, as well as proactive maintenance and repairs.

 With MINER as your expert facility partner, you can unlock this level of performance for your commercial coiling doors.
 The services provided by MINER at every step of the coiling door installation and upkeep process can help you maximize the total cost of ownership and usable life span of these assets.

 Picking the right coiling steel door for your facility

 Coiling doors are versatile, and can fit a wide variety of frames.
 As a type of overhead door, these assets roll up, an action which requires relatively little space.
 Even if your building needs a large door for a garage or vehicle bay, a coiling door might be the right choice — these doors can reach a maximum width of 60 feet and a height of 40 feet.